Russians flee Syrian conflict on planes from Beirut

 That included 23 civilians, among them five children.
 There were also reports of a further seven children being killed, the group said.
 Seventeen rebels, a soldier who had defected and 18 regular soldiers also died, it added.

-The Observatory's reports cannot be independently verified.'Not an evacuation'
+The Observatory's reports cannot be independently verified.

 The flights carrying the Russian citizens to Moscow were provided by Russia's emergencies ministry, and Russian media said there were doctors and psychologists aboard.